About Doyle Carving Niche

 Pat and Sonne's outdoor showroom features a waterfall, stream and pond with a bridge and walking paths.
 Carved benches and tables provide resting spots to take in the sights and sounds.

 In addition to taking care of business matters and the website, Sonne is "Nonnie" to grandsons Mitchell, Will, and Nolan, and granddaughters, Sydney, Ava, and Kora.
-When she can, she finds time for her hobbies, gardening and quilting.
+When she can, she finds time for her hobbies, gardening, quilting, and acrylic pour painting.